‘We hope your brief detention in the relaxation vault has been a pleasant one.’

 The only real problem with the legacy of Valve, and especially their time as games developers, is that their lessons are not more frequently applied.
 There is at least a whole article’s discussion on the first ten minutes of Half Life (1998), which comprises a train ride through an underground facility.
 It introduces not only your character, but the nature of the whole space in which you’ll spend your time.
 You wouldn’t need to play any more than that to understand the space of the game.
 As an achievement in ontological perspective, it ranks among the greatest; and yet the number of times a game will choose to open with such strength and trust in their player is rare.

 Portal begins differently, but with no less confidence.
-You don’t start in a train, you start in the room.
-And GLaDOS isn’t a generic voice connected to a living, breathing place.
+You don’t start on a train, you start in a room.
+And GLaDOS isn’t a generic voice, acting out the routine script of a PA system.
 She is the AI responsible for an abandoned, dead facility, whose downfall she may well be responsible for, and she is very specifically talking to you, even when it doesn’t seem like it.
 For the three hours it takes to complete the game, and even when she’s at her wittiest, she will rank high among the most existentially sinister voices you’ll ever hear.
 That she also happens to be the funniest is a testament the writing of her character, and the scope within the game for a vast swath of human experiences.

 The mechanics of Portal are not complicated.
 You can move at a certain fixed speed, take no damage from falling or jumping (chalked up to an exoskeleton leg attachment) and have a ‘Portal Gun’.
 The player is slowly introduced to the concept, but it doesn’t take long before the game mechanic is fully realized and within your control.
 The gun fires ‘portals’, one orange and one blue, which are linked to one another.
 They open like oval mirrors on the surface of floors or walls, have a limited capacity (they cannot be deployed on glass or water, for example) and are precisely large enough for one person to fit through.
 Pass through the blue opening, and you’ll emerge out of the orange one.
 Pass through the orange, and so on, and so on.

-It doesn’t sound like we’ve quite approached Rembrandt’s legacy yet; and no, to describe the simple mechanics of Portal is not to describe the great masterpiece of all time.
-They may not sound like much, but they put you in full control of your character, and you will need that control.
+That may not sound like much, but the game puts you in full control of your character, and you will need that control.
 It would be difficult to convey in words precisely how disorienting the game can be.
 The player goes from room to room, each connected by an elevator, and each numbered by an information screen, displayed on the wall as you enter.
 The spaces are different each time.
 Only the building blocks remain consistent.
 But they give you a clear enough language of the pieces that no puzzle really needs to be explained.
 GLaDOS does, sometimes, and if you don’t listen to her you might miss the point of the room, and be unable to continue.
 Paying attention to the things that people say is not always palatable in games.
 In Portal, the developers have found a way to make her voice essential, which gives every word a resonance, and more importantly, ensures the player will listen.

 This becomes very, very important later on.
 GLaDOS needs to be listened to, but the mere fact of speaking is not going to ensure that happens.
 Games are not films, and the player is not passive.
 If you are running around a space, examining details or frenetically defending your life, a voice in the distance might not be quite as engaging.
 Half Life solved this problem by making human interactions occur far and few between, especially when the facility starts to unravel.
 You begin to crave it, those breaks from the danger.
 In Portal, your character does not speak, and virtually nothing is written on the walls of the facility.
 The possibility of human contact is like a dangling thread; but you never get to meet a fellow person.
 When GLaDOS speaks, you are entranced; she is the most human thing in the concrete maze to which your life now belongs.